-How to Ask Your Boss for Time (and Resources) to Attend Coach Training
+How to Ask Your Boss for Time (and Money) to Attend Coach Training

 Many people ask, “How can I get my boss to pay for iPEC’s Coach Training Program?”

 It might seem unreasonable or unlikely, but it’s more possible than many believe.

 According to “How to Ask Your Boss for Time to Learn New Things”, there are 6 steps when it comes to seeking learning capabilities through your place of work.

 In this article, Rachael O’Meara, a Google employee and transformational leadership coach who assists others in fulfilling their potential, shares her six-step plan for how to negotiate for coach training and other types of personal development in the workplace:

 1. Identify how you want to learn and grow